Licenses

 You can also find more information on the copyright webpages or get in touch at copyright@lboro.ac.uk.

-Copyright licenses serve as essential bridges between creators and users of copyrighted materials, enabling the responsible use and protection of creative works.
-By understanding the different types of licenses available, making informed choices about licensing your own work, and complying with license terms when using copyrighted materials, you contribute to a vibrant and balanced intellectual property ecosystem.
+Copyright licences serve as essential bridges between creators and users of copyrighted materials, enabling the responsible use and protection of creative works.
+By understanding the different types of licenses available, making informed choices about licensing your own work, and complying with licence terms when using copyrighted materials, you contribute to a vibrant and balanced Intellectual Property ecosystem.
 Embrace the power of copyright licensing and unleash your creativity while respecting the rights of others.